Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Evaluation

-The results are independent of the hardware used for the benchmarks.
-The repository \BslIpcRepo~\cite{ipc-bsl-repo} is not involved in the benchmarks, as all relevant transactions are created by the \BslBitcoinIpcRepo repository, hence the results are independent of the version of \ipc or Fendermint.
-Moreover, the Bitcoin Core binary does not need to be running for the benchmarks, as the transactions are not actually submitted to a network (but we verify their validity and size according to the Bitcoin Core rules\footnote{\url{https://github.com/bitcoin/bitcoin}}).

-\dotparagraph{Overview of the protocol} For ease of exposition, we summarize here the parts of the \bitcoinIpc protocol that are relevant for the benchmarks.

-An \ipc L2 subnet (the \emph{source} subnet) periodically batches outgoing transfers to other subnets (the \emph{target} subnets) -- all transfers are batched, even if they have multiple target subnets.
-These transfers are submitted to Bitcoin as \emph{two} transactions, which we refer to as \checkpointTx and \batchTransferTx.
-Apart from transfers, they also encode multiple subnet functionalities, such as state checkpointing, stake updates in the subnet, and depositing and withdrawing funds to and from the subnet.

-The \checkpointTx contains one input UTXO (with value the total amount of all transfers and all withrawals) and one output UTXO for each target subnet and one for each withdrawal.
-It also contains an output UTXO locked with the hash of a script.
-The \batchTransferTx spends this UTXO by revealing the script in the witness.
-The script contains the details of each transfer, that is, the recipient and amount.

-\dotparagraph{Overview of experiments} Our benchmarks measure the amount of data that is submitted to Bitcoin (and the corresponding amount of fees that must be paid) for each transfer between L2 subnets, for each deposit from Bitcoin to an L2 subnet, and for each withdrawal back to Bitcoin.
-Specifically, we report on the following. \begin{itemize} \item The average size of a transfer, depending on different parameters in Sections \ref{sec:transfer-size-vs-n-transfers}--\ref{sec:transfer-size-vs-n-validators}. \item The improvement in terms of Bitcoin throughput that \bitcoinIpc provides in \Cref{sec:throughput-vs-n-transfers}. \item The cost for depositing and withdrawing between Bitcoin and an L2 subnet in \Cref{sec:deposit-size}. \item The cost that subnet validators incur for checkpointing to Bitcoin in \Cref{sec:checkpoint-size}. \item Further improvement on the transfer size that can be achieved with threshold signatures in \Cref{sec:threshold-signatures}. \item The throughput and latency within an L2 subnet in \Cref{sec:throughput-and-latency-within-l2-subnet}. \end{itemize}
+\dotparagraph{Overview of the experiments} Our benchmarks measure the amount of data that is submitted to Bitcoin (and the corresponding amount of fees that must be paid) for each transfer between L2 subnets, for each deposit from Bitcoin to an L2 subnet, and for each withdrawal back to Bitcoin.
+Specifically, we report on the following. \begin{itemize} \item The average size of a transfer, depending on different parameters in Sections \ref{sec:transfer-size-vs-n-transfers}--\ref{sec:transfer-size-vs-n-validators}. \item The improvement in terms of Bitcoin throughput that \bitcoinIpc provides in \Cref{sec:throughput-vs-n-transfers}. \item The cost for depositing and withdrawing between Bitcoin and an L2 subnet in \Cref{sec:deposit-size}. \end{itemize}

-\dotparagraph{The \emph{vbytes} metric} As most of our experiments measure the transaction size in \emph{vbytes}, we provide here a brief explanation of how this unit is defined.
-In Bitcoin, a vbyte (virtual byte) is a unit used to measure transaction size for fee calculation in SegWit transactions~\cite{bip141}, which distinguish between regular and witness data.
-Each transaction has a weight defined as weight = $\texttt{base\_size} * 3 + \texttt{total\_size}$, where $\texttt{base\_size}$ is the size of the transaction excluding the witness.
-Dividing this weight by 4 gives the size in vbytes.
-This means that witness data -- where signatures are stored in SegWit transactions, and where we store details of each transfer -- is effectively discounted by 75\%, making it cheaper than non-witness data.
+Additional benchmarks are shown in the appendix -- the cost that subnet validators incur for checkpointing to Bitcoin in \Cref{sec:checkpoint-size}, and the throughput and latency within an L2 subnet in \Cref{sec:throughput-and-latency-within-l2-subnet}.